elves/elvish/website/ref/epm.md

 ```

 You can define your own domain by creating a file named `epm-domain.cfg` in the
-appropriate directory under `~/.elvish/lib/`.
-For example, if you want to define
+appropriate directory under `$epm:managed-dir`.
+For example, if you want to
-an `elvish-dev` domain which installs packages from your local `~/dev/elvish/`
+define an `elvish-dev` domain which installs packages from your local
-directory, you must create the file `~/.elvish/lib/elvish-dev/epm-domain.cfg`
+`~/dev/elvish/` directory, you must create the file
-with the following JSON content:
+`$epm:managed-dir/elvish-dev/epm-domain.cfg` with the following JSON content:

 ```json
 {